Piers Morgan: The British public backs me over Harry and Meghan

 In his first TV interview since he departed Good Morning Britain, Morgan spoke to US conservative news personality Tucker Carlson and stood by his comments, accusing the couple of the “most extraordinarily disingenuous smear, hit job” on the royal family.

-Morgan claimed he has the backing of the British public.
-He said: “Old, young, black, white, it didn’t matter.
+And he said he has the backing of the public.
+Morgan said: “Old, young, black, white, it didn’t matter.
 They’ve been coming up to me in their droves all day every day.”

 “The British people have seen through this,” he told the Tucker Carlson Today programme on the Fox Nation streaming service.